 Topography and ecology

 Although the island's name is derived from ancient springs known to the Ancient Greeks, it is now almost dry.
 Hydra previously had wells, and three new wells have been found.
 Today, the island imports its water by boat from the Greek mainland.
-A new desalinization plant has been finished but is not in operation.
+A new desalinization plant was opened in 2014.[26]
 Many local people store winter rainfall in cisterns beneath their houses to use later as drinking water.

 The total area of the municipality is 72 km2 (28 sq mi), and its population is 2,070 (2021), most in Hydra town.